 In addition, below is the Google Doodle that was commissioned for clockmaker John Harrison’s 325th birthday.

 In particular, there’s much that corporate websites and brands have to learn from this approach.
-We’ve seen the same tired stock photos used countless times, where an accompanying illustration would have been a much more bold and distinctive choice.
-Which brings us to:
+We’ve seen the same tired stock photos used countless times.
+So, where an accompanying illustration would have been a much more bold and distinctive choice.
+This brings us to:

 5. To differentiate your brand with Illustration

 The corporate sector loves to play it safe, and this often extends to their branding: the classic blue and white color scheme, the polished photos of smiling.
 Soulless employees.
-This approach is too old.
+So, this approach is too old.
 So, since the target market for corporates is just as youthful and web-savvy as any other user, it makes sense to offer the same beautiful, agile online experience as more forward-thinking brands.
 Illustration offers a powerful brand differentiation tool – one that gives you a unique, inimitable look.

 Finally, here are some good examples of corporate brands.
 Who wasn’t afraid to incorporate the bold use of illustration in their web designs:

 The art of illustration has been around for centuries.
 But even in modern-day, it’s an application to online branding and web design is clear.
 With illustration, brands have the ability to add warmth, personality.
 So a unique look to their sites, quite unlike those that rely solely on generic stock imagery.
 Before you make excuses – too expensive, too crazy, too little control.
 Consider what kind of statement you really want to make and whether illustration could help you get there.

 Victoria Greene works as a brand consultant and freelance writer.
 Her blog, Victoria Ecommerce.
 Helping business owners make the most of all online channels to draw in new and loyal customers.